 Furthermore we aspire to this new idea of love that we have come up with and we, in some ways it seems to me, are succeeding in what we are aspiring to.
 Thus the beautiful things we aspire to in the world can come true even if they are not the fact of the matter right now.

 Something else I tend to believe is that all people believe they are doing what is right and good for the world and the people around them.
 It may fall apart here to you and that is where I would love interaction on this idea, but say what I’m saying is true.
-Wouldn’t that mean with the ideas that what actually is good and right will eventually win out.
+Wouldn’t that mean, with the ideas that I have presented being true, what actually is good and right will eventually win out.

 Thus the idea is that beauty can save the world.
 I will not say that it will.
-I like to think of myself as a realist.
+I like to think of myself as a realist (even if this idea is very utopian).
 Yet the fact that it can possibly be the case is a beautiful thought to me indeed.
 And…

 If what we aspire to is beautiful, right, good, true, and just then maybe, just maybe, one day all of us will be able to live in a world where all of those virtuous things we believe in will be what we have.
 What we share in a world that is beautiful, right, good, true, and just.